AllanBlanchard/tutoriel_wp/english/acsl-properties/lemmas.md

 */
 ```

-This time, the properties we want to express to depend on recieved parameters
+This time, the properties we want to express do not depend on received
-(except for labels).
-So we will express these properties on universally
+parameters (except for labels).
+So we will express these properties on
-quantified variables.
-For example, we can state this lemma, which is true,
+universally quantified variables.
+For example, we can state this lemma,
-even if it is trivial:
+which is true, even if it is trivial:

 ```c